PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

 Here we go!
 We now have a fully-preprocessed dataset: detrended, normalized, with one sample per stimulus condition that is an average for odd and even runs respectively.
-Now we could do some serious classification, and we will do it :ref:`part four of the tutorial <chap_tutorial_classifiers>`, but there is still an important aspect of mappers we have to look at first.
+Now we could do some serious classification, and this will be shown in :ref:`chap_tutorial_classifiers`, but there is still an important aspect of mappers we have to look at first.